ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 -	<b>Total</b> - shows what quantity of the product needs to be procured.
 -	<b>Remain</b> - shows what quantity of the product have already been executed.
 The remaining quantity that needs to be to be procured is the difference between Total and Remain.
 -	<b>Еxec</b> - a check mark that shows if the line is fully executed on not.
--	<b>Standard Quantity </b> - a consistent reference for products with variable units.
--	<b>Total base Quantity </b> - determined by the number of sets multiplicated by the number of pieces in each set.

 More details about each line e.g. the full name of the product, the ordered lot, variant, serial number, etc. can be accessed via the <b>Info button</b>.
 If the line already has an execution, the Info screen contains more details about it as well.